rontarrant/gtkDcoding/docs/_posts/2019-04-09-0025-creating-and-using-a-linkbutton.md

 http://gtkdcoding.com/2019/01/11/0000-introduction-to-gtkDcoding.html
 ```

-That ain’t gonna look so pretty on a button, so you might instead consider…
+That ain’t gonna look so pretty on a button, so you might instead consider...

 ## A LinkButton with a Pretty Face